anguloscience/RaukR-GenomeProject/README.md

 # RaukR 2021 coding project
 ## Genome Analyses - vcf file

-This code will help you to read your .vcf file, add names to the columns, and separate the "format" column to be to analyse your data.
+This code will help you to read your .vcf file, add names to the columns, and separate the "format" column to work and analyse your data.
 Enjoy!

 Genomic data from one human chromosome in a number of individuals coming from different populations.